Copyright and Privacy

 - Where images from a public event are used for news ie you are documenting a public event for the clear purpose of news, no consent is required from people identifiable in the photo

 - Use common sense.
-It is best to be clear with people if you are taking photos at a public event about the purpose of the images.
+If you are taking photos at a public event, it is best to be clear with people about the purpose of the images.
 It is recommended that the photographer wears clothing/signage to identify themselves as an official photographer.
 Put up signage at events so that people are aware that photographs are being taken, and if necessary be clear that they may be used in publications.

 Contact Information and Records (IRM) for guidance